EmberHeavyIndustries/HID2AMI/README.md

 ## **DEVELOPMENT**

-HID2AMI hardware and firmware were designed, developed and maintained by **Sampedenawa** on behalf of **EmberHEavyIndustries** (an evil worldwide company, whose mission is to rule the world by the mean of reviving Amiga computers), following a discussion born on Italian www.amigapage.it Amiga forum.
+HID2AMI hardware and firmware were designed, developed and maintained by **Sampedenawa** on behalf of **EmberHeavyIndustries** (an evil worldwide company, whose mission is to rule the world by the mean of reviving Amiga computers), following a discussion born on Italian www.amigapage.it Amiga forum.

 ## **ASSEMBLY**